larspetrus/Roofpig/README.md

 How far out do the hidden side stickers hover away from the cube?
 Numbers from 1.1 to around 8 are useful, but you can also use the aliases 'none', 'near' and 'far'.

 ####2.3.1 flags

+Things that can only be on or off are set to "ON" by mentioning them in this free form text field.
+Current flags are
+- *showalg* - Display the alg, according to the *algdisplay* setting.
+- *canvas* - Use regular 2D canvas to draw instead of WebGL.

 ####2.3.1 colors

 By default, Roofpig uses the colors I like: R=green, L=blue, F=red, B=orange, U=yellow, D=white.
 To set that using this parameter, you'd use "colors=R:G L:B F:R B:O U:Y D:W".
 To set L to red is "L:R".
 I hope the pattern is clear.
 Aside from the short color names G, B, R, O, Y and W, you can also use any CSS color, such as 'pink', #77f or #3d3dff.